Peatix/absoduler.js/README.md

 var AbsodulerServer = require('Absoduler').Server;
 var abdls = new AbsodulerServer({ port: 9801 });

-// send an event, then it fires on every clients at same time abdls.broadcast({
-  type: blah,
-  after: 1000
+abdls.on('connected', function (ws) {
+  ws.sendEvent('blah', 1000, {'additional': 'informations'});
 });
 ```

 ## Description

-Absoduler is a thin websocket wrapper which provides a way to fire events in any clients, scheduled in absolute time ( not on their machin time, but synchronized in real-time).
+Absoduler is a thin websocket wrapper which provides a way to fire events in any clients, scheduled in absolute time ( not on their machine time, but synchronized in real-time).

+### WebSocket Transparency

+Absoduler is designed to keep transpaarency for WebSocket, so It's easy to implement synced event into existing applications.

 ## Disclaimer